fadillzzz/korepi-tools/README.md

 3. Start `injector.exe` as admin.

 ## How to Use (Local auth)

+### Prerequisites

+You'll want to have at least Node 18 or newer.
+Don't forget to install the dependencies with `npm i`.

 1. Launch Korepi once without any license, and it should give you a hardware ID.
 2. Then run the `license_gen.js` which will asks you for your HWID and generates a license file to use.